Table of Contents

 Epidemiology of Vertebral Artery Syndrome

 Vertebral artery disease can lead to stroke.
-Among the total number of strokes, approximately 20 % occur after disturbance of vertebrobasilar circulation.
+Among the total number of strokes, approximately 20 % occur after the disturbance of vertebrobasilar circulation.

 Risk factors for vertebral artery disease